jreading/jsm/README.md

 JsModuleBoilerplate
 =====================

-A simple Class-based, AMD compliant module setup.
+A simple Class-based, AMD compliant module setup using jQuery.

 ----------------------------------------